Adding your own math to a model¶

 You can find examples of additional math that we have put together in our math example gallery.

-For example, you may want to introduce a timeseries parameter to the pre-defined storage_max
+For example, you may want to introduce a timeseries parameter to the pre-defined storage_max constraint to limit maximum storage capacity on a per-timestep basis:

-, ...), so we do not need to define them again when adding our own twist on the pre-defined math.
+This will not change other elements of the storage_max constraints (foreach, where, ...), so we do not need to define them again when adding our own twist on the pre-defined math.

 Note

-Adding your parameters to the YAML schema¶
+Adding your own parameters to the math definition¶

+When you add your own math you are likely to be adding new parameters to the model.
+Be sure to add your parameter metadata to the math definition as well.
 This ensures that your parameters have default values attached to them and if you choose to write your own documentation, your parameters will have this metadata added to their descriptions.

-Entries in the schema look like this:
+Entries look like this:

 flow_cap_max: